adityabramhawale/Naive-Byes_Classification-of-Salary-data-using-NAIVE-BYES/README.md

 -Visualizing the test set result.

 ## Data Used :

   	Salary dataset:- To Prepare a classification model using Naive Bayes for salary dataset.
-    Iris dataset:- To Classify Species using Naive Bayes Diabetes dataset:- To Classify Diabetes using Naive Bayes

 ## Programming:-
                 Python

-**The Codes regarding  Classification using Naive Bayes for datasets *Salary, Iris, Diabetes* are present in this repository in detail**
+**The Codes regarding  Classification using Naive Bayes for datasets *Salary* is present in this repository in detail**